CartoDB/carto-react/UPGRADE.md

 ## Shadows / Elevations

-Design is restringed to a few specific valuez for shadows, which are:
+Design is restringed to a few specific values for shadows, which are:

 `0, 1, 2, 4, 6, 8, 16, 24`.